 This day we’ll be revisiting a resort, location TBD, “whatever we decide as a group would be the most fun!”
 By this point you should have a head full of new knowledge and some new skills to prove it, this day you will have the opportunity to spend some less structured time with your coach, freeride with friends, or if you need a break this will be a great opportunity to rest your legs and get ready for the next adventure.
 After riding we’ll head down the hill to Santiago where will check into our nice hotel and get to bed early for our final shred-venture.

 We’ll wake up early, enjoy a big breakfast at our hotel and hit the road for Portillo.
 This day will be all about exploring the nooks and crannies of this legendary destination.
 Test your poma skills on the “Roca Jack”, ride down to the lake, enjoy a nice lunch at Tio Bobs, and get that final clip for the Instagram.
 After riding we’ll head back to Santiago, get cleaned up, and hit the town for a final dinner celebration!

-*We have the option to go Cat Skiing at Ski Arpa this day instead of Portillo the cost is an extra $400USD per person we will discuss and make that decision by July 15.
+*We may have the option to go Cat Skiing at Ski Arpa this day instead of Portillo the cost is an extra $400USD per person we will discuss and make that decision as a group.

 Day 7, Saturday, Tour Santiago, Departure Day

 We’ll spend the day as cosmopolitan Chileans do, eating good food, drinking vino, and looking fancy.
 We’ll start the day with a big Brunch, this will be a good chance to share stories and celebrate accomplishments.
 Afterwards will hit the pavement and check out the sights and sounds of downtown Santiago.
 Most flights back to the northern hemisphere from SCL depart in the evening so this should give us plenty of time to see the town and buy any last souvenirs.